rzfzr/anycart-challenge/README.md

 A startup benchmark could judge connection speed, giving a value to be used in the delays, not only puppeteer's slomo setting, but waiting random +-x% between each action, in order to bypass bot-detection in other sites.
 There should be a failsafe for carts with less than $30, either by returning and adding more items, or by reading the value and not going to checkout in the first place.
 There should be a failsafe for carts that do not require any 'staple' items.
-Headful mode gives out an protocol error, does not affect anything but could be solved, might be a puppeteer's version issue.
+Headful mode gives out an protocol error on the last waitForElement, does not affect anything but could be solved, might be a puppeteer's version issue, it non-blocking on windows.
+For some reasun headful sometimes pull user focus to status bar
 ## safe-puppeteer
 Most of these functions are not actually 'safe', each of them should have error handling, capable of either ignoring and going to the next step, or retrying the last action